 How much snow or ice is too much for your roof to bear?

-How much snow can a roof support?
 Unless the roof structure is damaged or decayed, most residential roofs can potentially support up to 20 lbs. per square foot of snow before they become stressed.
 Ice and snow tend to more readily accumulate on low slope and flat roofs over porches or parts of the home that are next to a taller section of the house.

 Just two feet of old snow and two feet of new snow could weigh as much as 60 lbs. per square foot of roof space (!) which is way beyond the typical snow load capacity of most roofs.
 Bear in mind the closer it is to freezing (32 degrees), the more potentially dangerous to your roof the snow becomes as these “higher” temperatures typically produce wetter, heavier snow.